lukelux/lately.cc/README.md

 lately.cc
 =========

-Automatically creates a blog reading from Day One data stream
+Automatically creates a blog, reading change log from Day One data stream